thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
 New St Gate closed at Upton upon Severn.

 Predicted peaks:-

-Worcester is currently peaking at 3.5m, 08/12/25.
+Bewdley 2.9m to 3.2m Friday morning, 12/12/25.
-Diglis is currently peaking at 3.3m, 08/12/25.
+Worcester 3.5 to 4.0m Friday evening, 12/12/25.
-Kempsey Yacht Club is currently peaking at 5.4m, 08/12/25.
+Diglis 3.1m to 3.6m Friday evening, 12/12/25.
-Saxons Lode is currently peaking at 4.1m, 08/12/25.
+Kempsey Yacht Club 5.5m to 6.0m Friday evening, 12/12/25.
-Bewdley 3.0m to 3.4m on Tuesday, 09/12/25.
+Saxons Lode 3.9m to 4.4m Saturday morning, 13/12/25.

 Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.

-Take care and avoid walking, cycling or driving through flood water .
+Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 09 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.

 - Warning no longer in force: River Severn at Sandhurst and Maisemore
 - The Flood Warning has now been removed.
 However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.